Dimensions of Wellness

 Emotional Wellness is an ability to meet emotional needs constructively.
 It is maintaining good mental health, a positive attitude, high self-esteem, and a strong self-image.
 It is the ability to respond resiliently to emotional states and the flow of life every day.
 It is dealing with a variety of situations realistically and learning more about yourself and how things you do affect your feelings.
 It is taking responsibility for your own behavior and responding to challenges as opportunities.
 Emotional wellness implies an ability to cope with the stressors of graduate and professional school effectively and in a healthy way.

-Below are some UMB, local, and national emotional wellness resources.
+Below are some UMB mental and emotional wellness resources.

 Student Counseling Center